pwestlin/kotlinlabs/README.md

 Trying Kotlin features, idioms, tricks and frameworks in the various subprojects

 **Disclaimer**
-Code and comments should be in english but there may be some stuff in swedish that I forgot to translater... :)
+Code and comments should be in english but there may be some stuff in swedish that I forgot to translate... :)

 ## coroutines
 Yes, [Kotlin Coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html) :)